-Boarding in Austin at Saltillo Plaza and in Cedar Park off Highway 183, the Austin Steam Train Association operates a variety of train rides on vintage passenger trains through historic neighborhoods in the heart of Austin and in the Texas Hill Country.
+Boarding most trips at the Cedar Park depot off Highway 183, the Austin Steam Train Association operates a variety of train rides on vintage passenger trains through the Texas Hill Country.
+Some special excursions depart from train depots in the towns of Burnet and Bertram.
 Staffed by a dedicated group of volunteers, the trains operate most Saturdays and Sundays throughout the year.
-Special entertainment excursions include holiday trips, murder mysteries for adults and story book specials for kids.
-No charge for children under 3 years old, however, each child must ride in the lap of an adult.
+Special entertainment excursions include holiday trips like the "North Pole Flyer," gunfighters wild west shoot outs, murder mysteries for adults and story book specials for kids including a "Day Out With Thomas The Tank Engine."
 Advance reservations are recommended.

 With more than 300 animals across more than 100 different species, Austin Zoo and Animal Sanctuary is a private, non-profit zoo rescuing animals and serving the Austin community.
 Located just outside of town, the Austin Zoo provides a beautiful, relaxed, experience up close with the animals to hundreds of thousands of visitors a year.
 The Zoo is always having special events or receiving new animals, so no two trips will ever be the same.